ankit-aglawe/textpredict/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Credits

+This project leverages the [Transformers](https://github.com/huggingface/transformers) library by Hugging Face.
+We extend our gratitude to the Hugging Face team and to the developers, contributors for their work for their work in creating and maintaining such a valuable resource for the NLP community.

 ### Links

 - **GitHub Repository**: [Github](https://github.com/ankit-aglawe/textpredict)